Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 If you think that your human roommate spends too long preening in the bathroom, they’ve still got nothing on your beloved cat.
 Felines will clean their fur every day for at least 5 hours.
 This doesn’t include any human help that you give them, so they’ll still be delighted to settle in your lap for a lengthy session with their favorite brush.

-14. There are more left-pawed than right-pawed cats.
+14. There are just as many left-pawed cats as right-pawed ones.

 tabby cat lies on its paw